VThalakottoor/PyOR/README.md

 ## For users
 1. I am still working on documentation
+2. Look at the default parameters (which will be printed on calling the PyOR module) and choose the "MatrixTolarence" parameter before starting the simulation.
-2. Radiation damping is removed and will be back in the version Jeener-1.0.0
+4. Radiation damping is removed and will be back in the version Jeener-1.0.0
-3. Beware of numerical error
+5. Beware of numerical error
-4. There can be mistakes in the equations, especially in the relaxation part.
+6. There can be mistakes in the equations, especially in the relaxation part.
 If you see any errors please write to me.
-5. More example files will be uploaded in the future.
+7. More example files will be uploaded in the future.
-6. For any questions and suggestions email me.
+8. For any questions and suggestions email me.

 ## Everybody can simulate NMR Spin Physics
 Author: Vineeth Francis THALAKOTTOOR JOSE CHACKO (vineethfrancis.physics@gmail.com)